-Yes, that’s why sometimes it doesn’t sound the way it should, no limits by theory! (laugh) but I’ve always been the kind of guy that I’m listening to a part where I’m supposed to play solo to and just constructing a song because I don’t really know that much theory with scales and such, you know?
-I know the notes but scales and such, I just play what sounds good and I don’t think about it that much really.
-Make the guitar sing and you know and that’s pretty much it.
+Yes, that’s why sometimes it doesn’t sound the way it should, no limits by theory! (laugh) But I’ve always been the kind of guy that I’m listening to a part where I’m supposed to play solo to and just constructing a song because I don’t know that much theory with scales and such, you know?
+I know the notes but scales and such, I just play what sounds right, and I don’t think about it that much.
+Make the guitar sing, and that’s pretty much it.

 Did you play any other instruments when you started to pick up the guitar?

-No guitar has always been my primary tool, I did a few vocals back in the 80’s you know and also a tiny, little bit of keyboards you know but that’s it.
-I still can get around a little bit with keyboards you know I mean playing single notes here and there on albums and stuff that I’m producing in the studio if necessary but the guitar is definitely my primary instrument for sure.
+No guitar has always been my primary tool, I did a few vocals back in the 80’s you know and also a tiny, little bit of keyboards you know, but that’s it.
+I still can get around a little bit with keyboards you know I mean playing single notes here and there on albums and stuff that I’m producing in the studio if necessary, but the guitar is my primary instrument for sure.

 You mentioned some of your influences.
-Who were some of your big influences before playing?
-You said Thin Lizzy, Black Sabbath
+Who were some of your significant influences before playing?
+You said Thin Lizzy, Black Sabbath.

 When you were still in your teenage years how did you break into the music industry?

-I guess I just fooled around with local bands you know and we practiced and rehearsed like 6 or 7 days or nights a week just to get good and I think I had a good network of friends and people around me in the local music stores around Gothenburg Sweden where I was raised and with that knowing a lot of people I got finally into King Diamond and all the bands prior to that too.
-So a really good network at that time was really necessary to be able to get somewhere.
-Nowadays you can sit in front of a computer and have a great network on the computer with Facebook and everything but that did not exist at that time so you had to be up to date with friends and whatever was around at that time like music stores and other communities you know.
+I guess I just fooled around with local bands you know and we practiced and rehearsed like 6 or 7 days or nights a week just to get right and I think I had a good network of friends and people around me in the local music stores around Gothenburg Sweden where I was raised and with that knowing a lot of people I got finally into King Diamond and all the bands prior to that too.
+So an excellent network at that time was essential to be able to get somewhere.
+Nowadays you can sit in front of a computer and have a vast system on the computer with Facebook and everything, but that did not exist at that time, so you had to be up to date with friends, and whatever was around at that time like music stores and other communities you know.